Current Art History Graduate Students

 • Email: megan.voeller@temple.edu

-• Megan Voeller (they/she) is an educator, curator and writer whose work focuses on critical intersections of contemporary art and health.
+• Megan Voeller (they/them) is an educator, curator and writer whose work focuses on critical intersections of contemporary art and health.
+Their research explores how contemporary artists engage with concepts and practices of health, healing, and medicine, and on the reciprocal role of the arts and humanities in medical training.

 • Read More